YogevKr/stock-lstm-embbeding/README.md

-# stock-lstm-embbeding
+# stock-lstm-embedding
-Stock price prediction using lstm with embbeding
+Stock price prediction using lstm with embedding